Lake Baikal: Sponges

-At least 18 species of sponges occur in the lake, including about 15 species from the endemic family Lubomirskiidae (the remaining are from the nonendemic family Spongillidae).
-In the nearshore regions of Baikal, the largest benthic biomass is sponges.
+At least 18 species of sponges occur in the lake, including about 15 species from the endemic family Lubomirskiidae (the remaining are from the nonendemic family Spongillidae), which colonized the lake about 3.4 million years ago.
+The lake's sponges makes up around 44% of the benthic animal biomass.
 Lubomirskia baicalensis, Baikalospongia bacillifera, and B. intermedia are unusually large for freshwater sponges and can reach 1 m or more.
 These three are also the most common sponges in the lake.
 While the Baikalospongia species typically have encrusting or carpet-like structures, L. baikalensis often has branching structures and in areas where common may form underwater "forests".
 Most sponges in the lake are typically green when alive because of symbiotic chlorophytes (zoochlorella), but can also be brownish or yellowish.

+Relation to humans

 History

 The Baikal area, sometimes known as Baikalia, has a long history of human habitation.
-Near the village of Mal'ta, some 160 km northwest of the lake, remains of a young human male known as MA-1 or "Mal'ta Boy" are indications of local habitation by the Mal'ta–Buret' culture ca. 24,000 BP.
+Near the village of Mal'ta, some 160 km northwest of the lake, remains of a young human male known as "MA-1" or "Mal'ta Boy" are indications of local habitation by the Mal'ta–Buret' culture ca. 24,000 BP.
 An early known tribe in the area was the Kurykans.

 Located in the former northern territory of the Xiongnu confederation, Lake Baikal is one site of the Han–Xiongnu War, where the armies of the Han dynasty pursued and defeated the Xiongnu forces from the second century BC to the first century AD.
 They recorded that the lake was a "huge sea" (hanhai) and designated it the North Sea (Běihǎi) of the semimythical Four Seas.
 The Kurykans, a Siberian tribe who inhabited the area in the sixth century, gave it a name that translates to "much water".
 Later on, it was called "natural lake" (Baygal nuur) by the Buryats and "rich lake" (Bay göl) by the Yakuts.
+Lake Baikal was under the Anbei Protectorate of the Tang dynasty from 647 CE to 682 CE.

-Little was known to Europeans about the lake until Russia expanded into the area in the 17th century.
-The first Russian explorer to reach Lake Baikal was Kurbat Ivanov in 1643.
+Little was known to Europeans about the lake until Russia expanded into the area in the 1600s.

-Lake Baikal was under Anbei Protectorate of Tang Dynasty from 647 CE to 682 CE.